Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 ## Goals
 The following features must be delivered at the end of the summer project:
--   _Raymarching engine_ that extends appleseed path tracer and is capable of rendering homogeneous volumes
+-   Raymarching engine that extends appleseed path tracer and is capable of rendering homogeneous volumes
 -   Support for adaptive steps during raymarching
--   Support for _multiple importance sampling_ for volume rendering
 -   Database consisting of reference images that are used to compare and test rendering results
 -   Simple and convenient UI for volume rendering in appleseed.studio